-As at March 31, 2021, the Group is committed to expenditures over the next twelve months of \$0.6 million (December 31, 2020 - \$0.7 million) under various research and development contracts.
-As at March 31, 2021, the Group is also party to cancellable agreements with a contract research organization that will be conducting the Phase 2 COVID-19 trial.
-Corresponding estimated aggregate expenditures over the next twelve months total approximately \$2.5 million (December 31, 2020 - Nil).
+As at June 30, 2021, the Group is committed to expenditures over the next twelve months of \$0.8 million (December 31, 2020 - \$0.7 million) under various research and development contracts.
+As at June 30, 2021, the Group is also party to cancellable agreements with a contract research organization that is conducting the Phase 2 COVID-19 trial.
+Corresponding estimated aggregate expenditures over the next twelve months total approximately \$2.4 million (December 31, 2020 - Nil).

-The Group is, or was previously, party to agreements with contract research organizations and central laboratories that conducted BETonMACE and other trials.
+The Group is, or was previously, party to agreements with contract research organizations and central laboratories that conducted clinical trials.
 The Group relies on contract research organizations and a contract laboratory to conduct its clinical trials in compliance with regulations and standards, commonly referred to as good clinical practices, for conducting, monitoring, recording and reporting the results of clinical trials, to ensure that data and reported results are accurate and that the clinical trial participants are adequately protected.
 In addition, the Group relies on global drug manufacturers to produce the active pharmaceutical ingredient ("API") and the drug product for patient use.